DSharpPlus/DSharpPlus/docs/articles/hosting/options.md

 * [**Github**]("https://github.com/") Allows for GIT source control hosting.
 From here you can leverage many different CI/CD options to compile and publish your applications.
 * [**Bitbutcket**]("https://bitbucket.org/"):  Allows for GIT source control hosting along with intergrated CI/CD pipelines to auto compile and publish your applications.

+# Final notes
+* Discord API Servers are located on the East Coast of the United States, so you may want to pick a hosting provider that resides there or is close.
+* Hosting Services like Heroku and glitch are for hosting Web Applications and not standalone apps.
+They will turn off after a point in time if traffic is not sent to them.
+So unless if you plan to host your bot in a Web site (btw why would you), stay away from these hosting companies until the formally support non web applications.